 - (c) A failure to comply with this section does not affect the validity of a transfer of shares or other registrable securities. - 87.
-If a company fails to comply with section 86, every director of the company knowingly involved is liable to a fine not exceeding 15 penalty units.
+If a company fails to comply with section 86, every director of the company knowingly involved is liable to a fine of 750,000 kyats.